Blue Scholars: Future

 The Blue Scholars plan on continuing to make music that empowers the youth and communities of Seattle, the West Coast, the United States, and eventually the world.
 They continue to experiment with different multi-media elements in their music and transcend what is considered "traditional" in the hip hop world.

 Front man Geo hopes to appeal to a culturally diverse audience.
 As the son of Filipino immigrants, he says he hopes to see more Filipino and Asian fans as well as more people of color in general at their shows.

+On April 3, 2026, MC Geo shared an Instagram post stating that he and Sabzi are no longer aligned.
+“I will always honor what Blue Scholars created…but as for me and bro working together, that chapter has closed”.

 Popular culture

 In Valve's games Half-Life 2 and in Half-Life 2: Episode Two, the Blue Scholars' name can be seen on the front of several radio boxes throughout the game along with the radio station "FM 89.50".
 It is also on an audio receiver in Kleiner's lab, above the camera screens.
 This is because Sabzi is the cousin of Dhabih Eng, an artist for Valve.
-89.5 FM is a reference to the frequency of Seattle, WA radio station KNHC-FM.
-It is one of the few radio stations in the country that is run entirely by high school students, in this case the students of Nathan Hale High School.
+89.5 FM is a reference to the frequency of Seattle, WA, radio station KNHC-FM.
+It is one of the few radio stations in the country that is run entirely by high-school students, in this case the students of Nathan Hale High School.

-The song "Sagaba Remix" is featured in the Xbox 360 video game, Project Gotham Racing 4.
+The song "Sagaba Remix" is featured in the Xbox 360 video game Project Gotham Racing 4.

 Starting in 2019, the song "Slick Watts" is played in CenturyLink Field before kickoff of Seattle Sounders FC home matches.